stclib/STC/docs/crand_api.md

 # Module [crand](../stc/crand.h): Pseudo Random Number Generators

 This describes the API of module **crand**.
 It contains **stc64**, a *64-bit PRNG*, and can generate bounded uniform and normal distributed random numbers.
+See [random](https://en.cppreference.com/w/cpp/header/random) for similar c++ functionality.

 **stc64** is an extremely fast PRNG by Tyge Løvset, suited for parallel usage.
 It features a Weyl-sequence as part of the state.
 It is faster than *sfc64*, *wyhash64*, *pcg64*, and *xoshiro256\*\**